KHEngineering/RoboRio/faq/pdp.md

 ---

-##What is sample rate of current monitoring?
+##What is the sample rate of current monitoring?
 The PDP sensor readings are put out on CANbus once every 25ms.

 ---